bradleybaggins/RoboND-Rover-Project/rover_writeup.md

 Turning those navigable pixels into polar coordinates to send the 'decision_step()' a nav angle will inform 'decision_step()' how much to add or reduce to the 'Rover.yaw'.
 The 'find_rocks()' function was added to apply a new threshold to the image, but also assign the output to a distinct color channel.
 The output 'rock_map' is similar to the 'threshed' or 'obs_map' sets and is then processed in the same, first to coordinates in the rover’s perspective via 'rover_coords()', then to the world coordinates using 'pix_to_world()', and finally to a set of telemetry instructions via 'to_polar_coords()'.
 The closest point of the rock is assigned to 'Rover.worldmap' in the 2nd color channel.
 The 'vision_image' is also updated in a similar way showing pixels which pass this other threshold.

+#### 2. Launching in autonomous mode your rover can navigate and map autonomously.
+Explain your results and how you might improve them in your writeup.

 All this information is enough to provide the rover with nav angles that enable it to drive autonomously.
 In initial runs of the rover in autonomous mode, I had noticed that the rover succeeded in identifying several rocks within the first 100-150 seconds, but began to struggle with map fidelity.
 I adjusted the 'throttle_set' in the 'RoverState()' down from 0.2 to 0.15 to map more slowly, but hopefully achieve a greater degree of accuracy in mapping.
 I also would reduce the 'Rover.steer' parameter to hopefully achieve greater mapping fidelity when the rover is turning and the perspective warping is inherently less accurate.

-#### 2. Launching in autonomous mode your rover can navigate and map autonomously.
-Explain your results and how you might improve them in your writeup.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 ![alt text][image3]